 Should I Take an Omega-3, Omega-6, or Omega-9 Supplement?

 Whenever possible, you should try to receive a significant amount of all three fatty acids from healthy sources in your diet.
-If you feel you are not getting enough fatty acids from your diet, you could consider taking a supplement.
+If you feel you are not getting enough omega-3-6-9 fatty acids from your diet, you could consider taking a supplement.
 Because there are so many potential benefits associated with each of the three fatty acids, the most important question is what type of supplement you need.

-Some supplements can balance all three fatty acids, offering various ratios of the three nutrients.
+This is such a thing as an omega 3-6-9 supplement that can balance all three fatty acids, offering various ratios of the three nutrients.
 For example, they may include the ingredients omega-3:6:9 at a ratio of 2:1:1.
 Some supplements may have a higher ratio of omega-3 than the other two types.

 Typically the amount of omega-3 is higher in any supplement because it is an essential fatty acid.
-Since omega-6s are very abundant in a western diet and omega-9s can be produced by the body, the body typically has the largest need for omega-3s.
+Since omega-6s are very abundant in a Western diet and omega-9s can be produced by the body, the body typically has the largest need for omega-3s.

 If you are on a plant-based diet, you may prioritize taking a supplement that is high in omega-3s since it is most abundant in fish and harder to obtain otherwise.
 Even plant-based supplements that prioritize omega-3 intake can contain a significant amount of the other two forms of fatty acids.